mccbryan3/ansible_workshop_files/docs/LAB1.5-MAIN.md

 ![](/images/lab-1.5-playdefine-vars-list.png)

-6. Check the Run the playbook syntax running the --syntax-check with ansible-playbook.
+6. Check the playbook syntax running the --syntax-check with ansible-playbook.

 7. Run the playbook and verify output.
 <br>___Notice how the "Title" filter capatilizes the first letter in bryan.___